DKK 65,400/month (€8,770) for researchers/specialists

 Introduction

-Critical 2026 Update: The expatriate tax scheme remains at 27% flat rate (unchanged since introduction), but salary thresholds have increased slightly from 2025.
-Copenhagen's municipal tax rate increased to 24.6% (from 24.3%), raising total standard tax burden to ~53% for most earners.
+Critical 2026 Update: The expatriate tax scheme remains at 27% flat rate (unchanged since introduction), but the minimum salary threshold has been reduced to DKK 65,400/month (from DKK 77,900/month in 2025), broadening access to the scheme.
+Copenhagen's municipal tax rate is 24.6%.

 Section 01